DesyncTheThird/corne-keymap/readme.md

 Many common strings are inward rolls on right hand, e.g.; `[]`, `()`, `{}`, `^{}`, `_{}`, `!()`, `?()`; right hand also duplicated on Symbol and Program layers.

 The `Select` macro selects the current word; pressing it again will delete the selection.
+Holding `LCTL` for the second press cuts (`Ctrl`+`X`) the selection instead.

 The two directional `Select` macros select in the indicated directions from the current cursor position.
 Pressing/holding the keys will extend the selection one word at a time; activating the opposite macro will retract the selection instead.

-- Holding `LCTL` on this layer covers the bottom row with: `Redo`, `Undo`, `Cut`, `Copy`, and `Paste` shortcuts (i.e. overlays the bottom row only of the [Control Overlay](#control-overlay)).
-- Activating both `Data` and `Program` layers will also activate the `Edit` layer on top to allow for quick navigation during numerical input.
+- Activating both `Edit` and `Program` layers will also activate the [Edit Overlay](#edit-overlay), containing macros useful for editing.
-- Activating both `Edit` and `Program` layers will also activate the [Edit Overlay](#edit-overlay) layer on top to allow for quick numerical input during editing.
+- Activating both `Edit` and `Symbol` layers will replace the right hand with a copy of the `Data` layer.
+While this layer is active, the `LCTL` modifier is also held for all the keys on the left hand; `LSFT` is held for the `Home` and `End` keys.

-These are all implemented via the tri-layer feature, so the layer keys may be released in any order without issue.
+These are both implemented via the tri-layer feature, so the layer keys may be released in any order without issue.